As electric cars revolutionize the vehicle market, new study helps cities address infrastructure and parking challenges

 - Incentivized EV parking and charging

-With more electric vehicles on the road, and many more coming soon, cities need to map out where EVs will charge, particularly in city centers and neighborhoods without off-street parking.
-In all, major cities will need to install hundreds to thousands of new publicly accessible electric vehicle chargers to keep the increased number of EVs running, depending on the size of the city.
+But with more electric vehicles on the road, and many more coming soon, cities need to map out where EVs will charge, particularly in city centers and neighborhoods without off-street parking.
+In all, major cities will need to install hundreds to thousands of new publicly-accessible electric vehicle chargers to keep the increased number of EVs running, depending on the size of the city.

 The report’s authors note that local and state officials increasingly are having to lead on issues related to climate change, clean energy, and clean cars, as the Trump administration dismantles federal policies that offered concrete solutions to these issues.
-In the coming weeks, the Trump administration is expected to take steps toward revoking federal fuel efficiency standards and weakening clean car policies.
+In the coming weeks, the administration is expected to propose new steps towards revoking federal fuel efficiency standards and weakening clean car policies.